Description & Background

 Level of Effort and Scaling

 An important aspect of implementing periodic risk reviews is to scale the work to a particular dam or to an inventory of dams.
 Deliberate scaling of a risk review guidance document or template will ensure that periodic risk reviews for large/complex dams have the extra resources they need and small/less complex dams get reviews that are affordable.
 The size of the team and staff time estimates can be scaled up or down based on the following factors:

-• Is a full quantitative risk assessment needed or will adequate results be obtained through a semi-qualitative approach?
+• Is a full quantitative risk assessment needed or will adequate results be obtained through a semi-quantitative approach?

 • Is this the initial risk review (more effort) or is it a subsequent risk review (less effort)?

 • Are the consequences of a dam failure extreme indicating a need for a full risk review, or are the consequences less severe indicating that a smaller level of effort would be adequate?